guidomarchini/RestfulMovies/README.md

   * Here you can find the Controller and application layer logic.

 * Service
-  * We don't have business logic here, but it would be here.
-The only thing that it does in this project is to communicate with the persistence layer.
+  * The project doesn't have business business logic, but it would be here.
+In this case, the service acts as an intermediary for the application and persistence layer.

 * Persistence
   * Repository and entities.
 It's on spring JPA.
 This is the only place that knows about database domain.